haddasbronfman/cloudland-otel-workshop/README.md

     diag.setLogger(new DiagConsoleLogger(), DiagLogLevel.DEBUG);
     ```

-   Create a tracer provider: the NodeTracerProvider object is responsible for creating and managing instance of the tracer - the component that manages the traces:
+   **Create a tracer provider:** the `NodeTracerProvider` object is responsible for creating and managing the instance of the tracer - the component that manages the traces. please not to enter you app name in the rigth place:

     ```javascript
     const provider = new NodeTracerProvider({